 What is Benadryl?

 Benadryl is an antihistamine with sedative effect, intended to treat allergies.
 The popular allergy brand is known to help relieve itchiness, hives, common cold, cough and also induce sleep.
-However, it is not proven to help reduce cold symptoms.
+However, it may or may not relieve the cold or cough.

 There are different formulations for Benadryl, including pediatric and adult, and it comes in the form of tablets, cream, chewables and liquid.